 Mistake #2: Leaving Your Child at Home

-- Ask if the sales assistant is trained shoe-fitter, as shoes that are not correctly fitted for width and length can damage your child’s feet.
+- Ask if the sales assistant is a trained shoe-fitter, as shoes that are not correctly fitted for width and length can damage your child’s feet.

 Ready to make a booking?